falconmick/BlogSpritzer/README.md

 Ok, now for the instructions:
 1. Currently to install to your blogger you need to add a Html/JavaScript gadget and paste the code in to there.
 2. You will need to goto your Pages section of your blogger, from there create a new page called "login_success" or what ever you want.
-Change the input to HTML and coppy/paste the following code:
+Change the input to HTML and copy/paste the following code:

----javascript
+'''javascript
 <script type="text/javascript">
     var hash = window.location.hash;
     var origin = window.location.protocol + "//" + window.location.host;